sandialabs/chama/documentation/impact.rst

 :py:meth:`detection_times_to_coverage<chama.impact.detection_times_to_coverage>`
 function does this by accepting an optional 'scenario' keyword argument containing a DataFrame with scenario probabilities and undetected impact.
 These values are then propagated to the new scenario-time entities and a new DataFrame is returned with this information.
-An example of this is shown below.

 Convert detection times to `scenario-time` coverage and propagate scenario information to new scenario-time pairs: